Flamenco Connection was created in 1992 with the principal aim of documenting and organizing the Flamenco recordings available at the time.

-To complicate matters, titles went quickly out of print, were licensed and reissued with new covers and titles….
-And the attitude of those with access to information often ranged from nonchalance to contempt for the very material they should have been promoting.
+To complicate matters, titles went quickly out of print, were licensed and reissued with new covers, sometimes even new titles, and sometimes even by new labels.
+To make matters worse, the attitude of those with access to these recordings typically ranged from nonchalance to contempt - for the very material they should have been promoting.

 Enter Don Quixote in full Flamenco armor.
-With a couple of references from Andalusian cultural institutions, music press credentials from Guitar Player and Acoustic Guitar magazines, and a good pair of boots, I launched an all out door to door campaign to collect information on any Flamenco title anyone knew.
+With some references from Andalusian cultural institutions, music press credentials from Guitar Player and Acoustic Guitar magazines, and a good pair of boots, I launched an all out door to door campaign to collect information on any Flamenco title anyone knew.